The most beautiful and magnificent Guanyin temples in Singapore.

 If you’ve been here any length of time, I’m sure you’d immediately say it’s the Kwan Im Thong Hood Cho Temple at Waterloo Street.
 And that’d be the correct answer.
 Evident in recent months by how changes to social distancing at the temple are always promptly announced on national news.

 Many of these larger temples/monasteries display the “Thousand Armed, Thousand Eye” avatar of Guanyin.
-Known in Chinese as Qianshou Qianyan Guanshiyin Pusa (千手千眼观世音菩萨), these intricate sculptures easily count among the most magnificent religious sculptures in the country.
+Known in Chinese as Qianshou Qianyan Guanshiyin Pusa (千手千眼观世音菩萨), these intricate sculptures easily count among the most magnificent religious sculptures in the country, and are absolutely wondrous to behold.

 1. Guanyin Dian (观音殿)